NewsIn Focus

-ANNAPOLIS, Md. — A big fair housing ruling out of Maryland's Supreme Court.
+ANNAPOLIS, Md. — A big fair housing ruling in Maryland.

-The State's High Court on Monday ruled landlords cannot disqualify tenant applicants based solely on their source of income, specifically those with government funded housing vouchers.
+The State Supreme Court on Monday ruled landlords cannot disqualify tenant applicants based solely on their source of income, specifically those with government funded housing vouchers.

 Essentially the law prohibits property owners from considering someone's source of income when determining who they rent or sell a home to.

-Its primary purpose was to prevent discrimination against residents who are provided with government vouchers that pay for a majority or all housing costs.
+Its primary purpose was to prevent discrimination against residents receiving government vouchers that pay for a majority or all of their housing costs.

 Hare applied to rent one of Brown's apartments at a monthly rate of $1,590.

-Her housing voucher covered $1,464 of that amount, meaning she would only be responsible for paying $126 a month.
+Her housing voucher covered $1,464 of that amount, meaning she would only be responsible for paying $126 a month out-of-pocket.

-Aside from the voucher, Hare only made $841 per month via a government supplemental security income (SSI) check.
+Aside from the voucher, Hare made $841 per month byway of a government issued supplemental security income (SSI) check.

-Hare sued arguing Brown should've instead considered the $126 monthly sum, since that's all Hare was obligated to pay out-of-pocket after applying the voucher.
+Hare sued arguing Brown should've instead considered the $126 monthly sum, since that's all she'd be obligated to pay, after applying the voucher.

-The court ended up siding with Hare's reasoning that Brown wrongly weighed her actual income as opposed to the amount she owes in rent.
+The court ultimately sided with Hare's reasoning, ruling Brown wrongly weighed her actual income opposed to the monthly amount she'd owe in rent.

 SEE ALSO: Audit shows affordable housing provided to tenants exceeding income limits